 PITTSBURGH — Are you a fan of imported, artisan chocolate, or are you more likely to savor a chocolate-covered pretzel?
-No matter how you take your cocoa, there’s a local chocolate company calling your name on World Chocolate Day!
+No matter how you take your cocoa, there’s a local chocolate company calling your name on National Chocolate Day!

 Check out some of these old- and new-school chocolate creators: